PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildWithCustomContainer.md

 ### -CreateBuildWithCustomContainerRequest
 Creates a multiplayer server build with a custom container and returns information about the build creation request.
-To construct, see NOTES section for CREATEBUILDWITHCUSTOMCONTAINERREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.ICreateBuildWithCustomContainerRequest